-- 1. Paul stresses that those who possess the new life in Christ live under grace.
-Now dead to sin, those who belong to God through faith in Christ Jesus live with Him (Romans 6:8). - 2.
-God's Law is not sin (Romans 7:1).
-Rather sin leads us to a recognition of our sinful condition under God's holy Law-requirements we are unable to fulfill.
-Jesus rescued us from sin's condemnation by keeping the Law in our place and through His innocent death paying the penalty we deserved because of our sins. - 3.
-Paul delineates two perspectives.
-Those who belong to God through faith in Christ Jesus have the Spirit of God living in them and, as the children of God, desire to live according to God's will.
-Those without faith live according to the sinful nature, which maintains control over them. - 4.
-Answers will include ways God's people assist in sending messengers of the Gospel or otherwise enabling the effort of bringing the Gospel to the ears of those who do not yet believe. - 5.
-Answers will vary.
-Possibilities include genuine love, holding fast to what is good, brotherly affection, honoring one another, zeal and spiritual fervor, serving the Lord, joyfulness in hope, patience in tribulation, constant in prayer, sharing with God's people in need, showing hospitality, blessing those who persecute us, rejoicing with those who rejoice, weeping with those who weep, living in harmony with one another, demonstrating a willingness to associate with the lowly, not repaying anyone evil for evil, being careful to do what is honorable, living peaceably with everyone, not seeking revenge, showing kindness to enemies, and overcoming evil with good. - 6.
-Example of blessings God provides through the government will vary but may include the security, order, and efforts for the common good the government provides. - 7.
-It is best for Christian conscientiously to avoid those things that might in any way hamper or harm the spiritual health of another.
+- 1. Answers will vary.
+Possibilities include showing genuine love, holding fast to what is good, displaying brotherly affection, honoring one another, having zeal and spiritual fervor, serving the Lord, being joyful in hope, showing patience in tribulation, being constant in prayer, sharing with God's people in need, showing hospitality, blessing those who persecute us, rejoicing with those who rejoice, weeping with those who weep, living in harmony with one another, demonstrating a willingness to associate with the lowly, not repaying anyone evil for evil, being careful to do what is honorable, living peaceably with everyone, not seeking revenge, showing kindness to enemies, and overcoming evil with good. - 2.
+Example of blessings God provides through the government will vary but may include security, order, and efforts for the common good. - 3.
+It is best for Christians conscientiously to avoid those things that might in any way hamper or harm the spiritual health of another. - 4.
+Paul asks God to grant all who love and trust in Him through Christ a spirit of unity.
+He asks for the Holy Spirit to fill the believers-Jews and Gentiles alike-with joy and peace.